 HOUSING SERVICES CENTER

-The Greater Washington Urban League’s Housing Division builds financial bridges from rental housing to homeownership, creating stability and prosperity for families throughout the region.
-Programs on financial literacy help youth and adults understand resource investments and wealth accumulation.
-The Housing Division offers homebuyer education workshops teaching participants how to apply for a loan, prepare a budget, and resolve credit problems.
-These and other workshops are offered at the Greater Washington Urban League headquarters in Washington, D.C. and in our Prince George’s County, MD Office.
+The Greater Washington Urban League’s Housing Center builds financial bridges to homeownership, creating stability and prosperity for families throughout the region.
+The GWUL Housing Center offers homeownership education workshops teaching participants how to apply for a loan, prepare a budget, resolve credit problems, as well as one-on-one counseling.
+These and other services are offered at the Greater Washington Urban League.

 Homeownership is a vital aspect of accumulating generational wealth.
 However, Black homeownership rates have hit the lowest level since the 1960s.
 Recent studies revealed that black homeownership rates in the District are at 44 percent, while white homeownership rates are greater than 75 percent.
 Now take a moment to imagine a fully equitable region, in which 95,000 more Black residents owned their homes.